simpeter/apd/docs/lab0.md

 All projects of this course will be performed in groups of 2-3 students.
-Please declare your group's membership via Canvas by October
+Please declare your group's membership via Canvas by October 6.
-6. Please include a link to your group's repository (see next step).

-## Clone this repository and send us a link

-TODO: Anirudh to describe: Students should clone the main repo and then point to it in CloudLab.
-Send us a link.
-Will use this to submit results.
+You might also want to create a **private** gitlab repository for your group that you can use for collaboration.
+You can use this repository to submit your solutions to us.
+In that case, please give us access to the repository and include a link to your group's repository when you inform us of your group's membership.

 ## Create a CloudLab Account ([Link](https://www.cloudlab.us/signup.php?pid=cse453)) and join your project group